EMC China Lab

 Update time : 2025-03-11

-We know you are looking for a local biocompatibility testing laboratory in Ireland, but we would like to recommend our JJR Laboratory.
-Compared to local testing labs in Ireland, we can help you save 50% on certification testing costs.
+We know you are looking for a local biocompatibility testing laboratory in Ireland, but we woULd like to recommend our JJR Laboratory.
+CompaRED to local testing labs in Ireland, we can help you save 50% on certification testing costs.
 Additionally, we are a fully accredited institution recognized by both the FDA and CE.

-Biocompatibility testing is a crucial step in ensuring the safety of medical devices when they come into contact with the human body.
+biocompatibility testing is a crucial step in ensuring the safety of medical devices when they come into contact with the human body.
 Whether it’s surgical instruments, implants, or in vitro diagnostic devices, neglecting this step can lead to delays in registration or, in the worst case, product recalls or legal disputes.

 As a professional team in medical device consulting, we understand the pain points of companies during the testing phase—how to complete tests efficiently, how to select compliant solutions, and how to avoid potential pitfalls.